Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 Increased Stress and Anxiety

-While procrastination provides short-term relief, it increases stress in the long run.
-Deadlines approach, pressure builds, and anxiety intensifies.
+While procrastination reduces stress temporarily, it increases overall stress in the long term.
+Deadlines approach, pressure intensifies, and anxiety escalates.

 Reduced Performance and Missed Opportunities